Course Outline

 8:00am-9:00am Informal Discussion: David Greenberg and other instructors available for informal discussion.

-9:00am-9:45am Lecture: Anna Bloom, Editor at Scholastic
+9:00am-9:45am Lecture: Erica Finkel, Editor at Abrams Books.

 9:45am-10:15am First Page Critiques